threefoldtecharchive/jumpscaleX_threebot/docs/quickstart.md

 JSX> cl.actors.package_manager.package_add(path='/sandbox/code/github/threefoldtech/jumpscaleX_threebot/ThreeBotPackages/alerta')
 ```

+**Note** you can pass timeout=`yourtime` to control your starting server timeout, in case if you have a slow machine or your package takes longer to start

 ## Package structure
 - models directory registers the model on the package loading. no need to manually add the models
 - actors directory is registered automatically when loading the package no need to manually add actors